Your company is already operating in Germany and you would now like to export worldwide?

 Industrie 4.0 has become an international by-word for intelligent, networked production – with Germany consolidating its reputation as the world’s factory outfitter and a country capable of meeting the challenges of the digital age.
 Collaborative robots ("cobots") complement production in smart factory environments and make digital manufacturing affordable for SMEs not previously able to afford turnkey solutions.

 According to the World Robotics Report, the portfolio of cobots in the market has been continuously expanding, with new suppliers entering the market as the number of applications increases.
-The global share of total installations remains fairly constant at around 10 percent, with market share hovering just under the three percent mark.
 Increased client accessibility in terms of robot programming and user-friendly product interfaces should drive increased cobot demand.
+With more cobots being sold and used, the variety of applications has also grown.

 Application Segments